 CAC Section 7-153(a) states, “Work shall be executed in substantial conformance with the construction documents approved by the Office.
-Changes in the work shall be made by addenda, change orders, or instruction bulletins approved by the Office.”
-Changes or alternations of the approved construction documents prior to awarding a construction contract shall be made by means of addendum.
+Changes in the work shall be made by Amended Construction Documents (ACD) approved by the Office.

 NOTE: Added scope to a project may constitute a new project.
 If there is any question, contact the Plan Review Supervisor for clarification prior to submitting the work to OSHPD.

-22. If Post Approval Documents are submitted simultaneously or closely following each other, should the information from IB#1 (now at OSHPD but not approved yet) be clouded on IB#2 (if on the same sheet) or should only the OSHPD approved changes be shown?
+21. If Amended Construction Documents are submitted simultaneously or closely following each other, should the information from ACD#1 (now at OSHPD but not approved yet) be clouded on ACD#2 (if on the same sheet) or should only the OSHPD approved changes be shown?